jdsandifer/PresentationFileServer/README.md

 ## Presentation File Server
-In my work as a part-time software developer at the Oregon Convention Center, I have been contributing to the development of a file server and distibution system for conventions to use to facilitate easy presentation file management.
+In my work as a part-time software developer at the Oregon Convention Center, I contributed to the development of a file server and distibution system for conventions to use to facilitate easy presentation file management.

 The speaker uploads their presentation files, reviews and updates them as they desire,